 If your mattress is tired or dated, you could benefit from one of the best mattress toppers .
 Knowing how to clean a mattress topper is essential if you use one to keep it fresh for longer.
 The best mattress toppers are designed to sit on top of your mattress to add an extra layer of comfort and support at night.
 What's more, these can save you from buying a whole new mattress and there’s different types available to suit your preference, from memory foam to latex.
+If you're on a super tight budget, you can even pick up a cheap mattress topper for under $50.

 Similar to our bedsheets, toppers are also prone to a build-up of sweat, skin cells and grease each night, which can result in smells and stains.
 The problem is cleaning a mattress topper isn’t as simple as washing the sheets because of its size.
 Luckily, we have some top tips on how to clean a mattress topper and all you need is a few household products.

 If you want to have a more organized linen cupboard, here's how to fold a fitted sheet in less than one minute to save time and how often should you change your bedsheets.
-Why not try out this bed-making hack that went viral to make your life easier.

 How to clean a mattress topper in five easy steps